-COUNTERTOPS The countertops are covered with plastic laminate.
+The following components were inspected: COUNT ERTOPS The countertops are covered with slab granite.
 The counter tops are properly installed and are in good condition.
 CABINETS The finish on the kitchen cabinets is slightly worn.
-The cabinets are otherwise in good over the stove.
+The cabinets are otherwise in good condition.
+FLOORI NG MATER IAL The floor is covered with hardwood.
+The floor is properly installed and is in good condition.
+VENTIL ATION Ventilation in the kitchen is provided by a down draft vent system that is an integral part of the cooktop unit.
 The vent is ducted to the exterior.
 The vent fan is properly installed and is performing its intended function.

-FLOORING MATERIAL The floor is covered with hardwood.
-The floor is properly installed and is in good

-VENTILATION Ventilation in the kitchen is provided by a fan built into the bottom of the microwave oven

-SINK FAUCET The sink faucet is properly installed and is in good condition.
+SINK FA UCET The sink faucet is properly installed and is in good condition.
 SINK The kitchen sink is properly installed and is in good condition.

-DRAINS, TRAPS AND TRAP The sink drain is properly installed and is performing its intended function.
+DRAINS ARMS , TRAPS AND TRAP The sink drain is properly installed and is performing its intended function.
+AIR GAI 0 The dishwasher drain lacks an air gap.
+The dishwasher will function without one, but there is a risk of contamination of the inside of the dishwasher by waste water.
+The installation of an air gap above the flood rim of the sink is recommended.

-ARMS

-AIR GAP An air gap is installed above the flood rim of the sink.
-This air gap protects the dishwasher from contamination caused by a backflow of waste water.
-The visible portions of the air gap were properly installed and functioning as intended.

-OVEN The broiler element is not working.
-It should be repaired or replaced as necessary.
+OVEN COOKTOP DISHWASHER GARBAGE DISPOSAL REFRIGERATOR RECEPTACLES

-MICROWAVE The microwave oven was tested and was functioning as intended.
+The oven was tested and was functioning as intended.

-COOKTOP The cooktop elements were tested and were functioning as intended.
+The cooktop was tested and was functioning as intended.

-DISHWASHER The dishwasher was tested and was functioning as intended.
+The dishwasher was tested and was functioning as intended.